AlisherJard/Deployment/README.md

 ## 📅 Timeline

-- `Day 1`: Data Preprocessing
+- `Day 1`: Data Preprocessing and Integration

-- `Day 2`: Creation of Visualization Functions
+- `Day 2`: Development of Backend Components using FAST API

-- `Day 3`: Model Selection and Implementation
+- `Day 3`: Implementation, and Integration with Frontend (Streamlit)

-- `Day 4`: Model Evaluation and Selection
+- `Day 4`: Deployment and Final Touches